 Something a little lighter this week.
 I generally like to have a vivid mental picture of events and places and people before I describe them in my writing.
-So Pinterest helps with its images, and I often spend a lot of time scrolling through images of historical reenactors or paintings of fantastical or historical interest.
+Pinterest helps with this, and I often spend a lot of time scrolling through images of historical reenactors or paintings of fantastical or historical interest.

 Clothing is generally neglected as a detail in novels these days.
 Most readers don’t like too many specifics about the cut or manner of dress (except maybe in some historical fiction).
 But even if I don’t go all out with the crazy details of embroidery or buttons or golden filigree, I still like to see the clothes fit the characters.

 The kaftan in particular is something that keeps popping up in my visual research for the male characters.
-I found an interesting article in Russian, called “Everything you Need to Know about the Kaftan.”
-I thought it was interesting, and there’s a few nice pictures, so here goes.
+I found an article in Russian, called “Everything you Need to Know about the Kaftan.”
+I thought it was interesting, and there’s a few nice pictures, so here’s my translation.
+If you want to have a more exact mental image when you read my first novel The Song of the Sirin (on sale on July 1, 2017), read on.

 The kaftan is the cornerstone of a truly Russian wardrobe.
 Nearly all versions of male outwear in Rus were versions of the kaftan.